“…the best account of being a foreign teacher in China I know.” Dr. Robert D. Richardson, Jr.

 Propelled by a consuming wanderlust, I took my ignorance and inexperience with me, and ended up receiving some of life’s great gifts.
 My students’ diligence, curiosity and courage inspired me, and, in turn, I inspired them.
 The bridge between our cultures was a shared love of poetry and beautiful language.
 As for China?
 China was the great love of my life.

 As a Baby Duck Listens to Thunder is available as a paper back with full color illustrations, in an economical black and white paper back version, and in Kindle from Amazon.
 You can also contact the author (who might cut you a good deal!)
 It is also available at other online booksellers.
-The color version is also available at the Narrow Gauge Newsstand in Alamosa, Colorado at a discounted price.
+It is also available at the Narrow Gauge Newsstand in Alamosa, Colorado.